idarahu/DE-project/Design.md

 ## Graph

-To design the graph database, we use the labeled property graph model, because we like to think of nodes as objects with properties.
-It makes the graph look more concise than using the RDF model.
-The database is designed to be able to answer the following queries:
+To design the graph database, we used the labeled property graph model instead of RDF.
+It makes the graph look more concise and allows to specify properties next to nodes and edges.

+The database is designed to answer queries about relationships between authors (co-authorship), between authors and affiliations (employment), publications and scientific domains, and publications and venues.
+This is a sample list of queries that a user might be intrested in:

 - Getting an author
     - who collaborates with a given author